YOURLS/website/src/guide/install.md

-# Installing and updating YOURLS
+# Installation

-Installing or updating YOURLS is not a difficult task.
-Some webhosts even automate the process, with tools such as CPanel.
+Installing and updating YOURLS is a simple task.

-Here are the instructions to do it manually by yourself.
+Some hosts provide process automation, with tools such as CPanel.

 :::tip Prerequisites
 This part of the documentation assumes basic familiarity with software deployment or system administration.
 If you are totally new to web app management, it might not be the best idea to jump right into the project as your first step - grasp the basics then come back!
 :::

-## Install YOURLS
+## Manual instructions

 1. Grab the [latest release archive](https://github.com/YOURLS/YOURLS/releases)
 2. Unzip the YOURLS archive